nodejs/node/doc/api/process.markdown

 ## process.umask([mask])

-Sets or reads the process's file mode creation mask.
+Sets or reads the process’s file mode creation mask.
 Child processes inherit the mask from the parent process.
 Returns the old mask if `mask` argument is given, otherwise returns the current mask.